renesas-rz/rzv_ai_sdk/face_authentication/readme.md

 #### GUI for running the application
 --------------------------------
+- The application can be used to authenticate the real time image of the person with the face on the document ID.

-- The application consists of three buttons when the application is run.
+- The application consists of two buttons.
-	- ***Add faces from directory:*** Button for converting images in the dataset directory for comprison purposes
-	- ***Add faces:*** Button for taking pictures from the camera.
+	- ***Add ID image:*** Button for taking pictures from the document IDs.
-	- ***Recoginze:*** Button for running the face recognization
+	- ***Validate:*** Button for validating the real face with document face ID.

 	<img src=./images/face_authentication_front.JPG width="420" height="360">

-- First click on the `Add faces from directory` button, which converts all the images in the dataset directory for comparison purpose.
-* Then Click on the `Recoginze` button for recognizing the face sitting in front of the camera.
+* Then Click on the `Add ID image` button for recognizing the face from the document ID.
-	- The user have to allign to the bounding box provided to be captured.
+	- The user have to allign the doumented face to the bounding box provided to be captured.
-* If a new face needs to be added through the connected camera, click on the `Add faces` button
+* Then click on the `Validate` button to capture the real time image of the person that needs to be validated
+    - Only 3 attempts of validating is provided.
+After that the application exit to initial state.

-* Press the `Esc` button to stop the recognize and come back to Start page of the GUI.
+* Press the `Esc` button to stop the validate and come back to Start page of the GUI.
+* Please go through the demo video to get a better picture of the sample application.
 ## Application: Specifications

 #### Model Details